Road Murals In Saanich

 Road murals are placemaking elements that serve as an effective tool for increasing road safety while simultaneously encouraging creativity, the arts, and building community.

 This project, through the Greater Victoria Placemaking Network, seeks to introduce road murals to Saanich, and measure their effectiveness for reducing speeds and increasing road safety.

-The project is currently in the planning stages.
+The project is currently underway!
 If you are interested in taking the lead on installing a road mural on your street in Saanich, please get in touch!

 Road Mural Resources

 The evidence suggests that road murals increase road safety.
 The bright colours and designs of a road mural draw and focus the attention of drivers to the road and their surroundings, and also serve to remind them that there are people around.
 This is why numerous jurisdictions have used road murals as a beautiful and cost-effective form of traffic calming (see for example Source 1; Source 2; Source 3; Source 4; Source 5; Source 6; Source 7; Source 8).

 This is also why bike lanes are often demarcated with different coloured surfaces (Source 1; Source 2; Source 3), and why communities that install woonerfs (living streets or shared streets) will demarcate the special nature of this street by using a different coloured or textured road surface (Source 1).